Turning to solar power is the perfect way to reduce your carbon footprint and make sure your home is running on clean energy sources.

 So, the theoretical size for our solar system to power the washing machine is around 0.017 kW or 17 watts.

-But, this is just theoretical and does not take into account efficiency losses from the solar panel’s age, shade, or dust.
+However, this is just theoretical and does not take into account efficiency losses from the solar panel’s age, shade, or dust.

 4. Factor in Solar System Losses